 But if you’re an American and get sick in Italy, it’s much more likely your healthcare does not travel.

-In addition, as the State Department notes in its information on travel to Italy, “It is not possible to obtain an itemized hospital bill from public hospitals, as required by many U.S. insurance companies, because the Italian National Health Service charges one inclusive rate for care services and room and board.
-Private hospitals require you to pay for all services up front and get reimbursed later from your insurance company.”
+In addition, as the State Department notes in its information on travel to Italy, “Travelers should get all the details about costs, billing, and medical procedures before agreeing to any treatment.
+Public hospitals cannot provide an itemized bill, as required by many U.S. insurers.
+The Italian National Health Service charges one rate for services and room and board.
+Private hospitals usually require advance payment or proof of insurance before admitting a patient.
+You may get reimbursed later by your insurance company.”

-All good reasons to have travel insurance that covers medical emergencies overseas.
+All good reasons to have travel protection that helps cover medical emergencies overseas.

 See more - Visiting Schengen: What American Travelers Need to Know